xfides/smoothScrollTo-concept/README.md

       animateSingleScrollFrame(animationFrameSettings, currentTime)
     );

-  // check if a callback is passed to
+  // check if a on animation end callback is passed
-  // the `animateSingleScrollFrame` function
+  // to the `animateSingleScrollFrame` function
   } else if (onAnimationEnd) {
     onAnimationEnd();
   }